Data-driven Algorithms for Dimension Reduction in Causal Inference: Simulation

-\subsection{Simulation Results}
+\subsection{Simulation results}

-The results are summarized in Table \ref{select}, where we give selection success rates.
-Three definitions of success are used for the selected subset, $\hat{\mathsf{S}}$; unconfoundedness holds ($(Y_1,Y_0) \perp\!\!\!\perp T \mid \hat{\mathsf{S}}$), the target subset is included in the selected subset ($\mathsf{S} \subseteq \hat{\mathsf{S}}$), and equal subsets ($\mathsf{S} = \hat{\mathsf{S}}$).
-The results show that, in all simulation setups, the selected subsets are generally sufficient for upholding the assumption of unconfoundedness, with a proportion higher than 99.5\% for a sample size of 1000.
+The results from the covariate selection algorithms are summarized in Table \ref{selectCont}, \ref{selectDisc} and \ref{selectMix} in Appendix \ref{tables}, where we give selection success rates.
+Three definitions of success are used for the selected subset, $\hat{\mathsf{S}}$; i) unconfoundedness holds, $(Y_1,Y_0) \perp\!\!\!\perp T \mid \hat{\mathsf{S}}$, ii) the target subset is included in the selected subset ($\mathsf{S} \subseteq \hat{\mathsf{S}}$), and iii) equal subsets ($\mathsf{S} = \hat{\mathsf{S}}$).
+The results show that, in all simulation setups and for both implementation methods, the selected subsets are generally sufficient for upholding the assumption of unconfoundedness, with a proportion higher than 92.4\% for a sample size of 1000.
 The success rates for when the selected subsets include their target subsets are lower due to the correlated covariates, $X_7$ and $X_8$, being interchanged.
 Redundant covariates are at times selected lowering the success rate for equal subsets.

-We also investigate the performance of a matching estimator based on the selected covariate subsets.
-The estimator of the average causal effect, $\beta$, that we study is